Tips for Cleaning Your AC System

-With summer winding down in Newton, now is a good time to get a head start on air conditioner maintenance.
+With summer winding down in Newton, now is a great time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be clogged with dust and yard refuse.
-This buildup can reduce your unit’s efficiency and cause it to stop working.
-Or make it wear out faster.
+If you haven’t cleaned it this year, it could be blocked with mud and yard waste.
+This collection can reduce your unit’s efficiency and cause it to break down.
+Or require replacement faster.

 We advise having your air conditioning system professionally serviced every year.
 Why?
-A clean system can be more energy efficient, which could save you money on utility costs.
+A clean unit can be more energy efficient, which could save you money on electric costs.

-Consistent AC maintenance also helps our technicians discover and take care of slight issues before they develop into costly problems.
+Routine AC maintenance also helps our technicians spot and handle small issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing